Low-risk Human Research Ethics Subcommittee

 Faculty Low-risk Human Research Ethics Subcommittee

-In 2016, Macquarie University established its seventh ethics subcommittee within the Faculty of Medicine and Health Sciences (FMHS), to expedite the review of low-risk ethics applications for research involving human participants.
+In 2016, Macquarie University established its seventh ethics subcommittee within the Faculty of Medicine, Health and Human Sciences (FMHHS), to expedite the review of low-risk ethics applications for research involving human participants.

-The FMHS subcommittee was established in accordance with the National Statement on Ethical Conduct in Human Research (2007) (NS Chapter 5.1.7), and review ethics applications deemed no more than low-risk.
-For more information, visit the University’s Human ethics webpage.
+The FMHHS subcommittee was established in accordance with the National Statement on Ethical Conduct in Human Research (2007),Updated 2018, (National Statement, chapter 5.1), and review ethics applications deemed no more than low-risk.

 Dr Mark Butlin (Chair)